 Relatively Low Mileage

-You might think that a JDM car is always going to be one of astronomical mileage, but with some models you can surprise yourself.
+You might think that JDM cars are always going to come with astronomical mileage, but with some models you can surprise yourself.
 With many Japanese favouring public transport for their morning commute, even when they own a car, their vehicles are left at home and frequently only used at weekends or holidays.
 This reduces wear and tear and overall mileage, and ensures you’re getting a real bargain.

 See for yourself.
 Check out our range of Japanese imports Subaru Legacy vehicles for sale right here in the UK.
 Find a great-value high-specification Legacy to get the real Subaru experience.